 I have also designed and made quilts for Northcott-Monarch Fabrics and Windham Fabrics to showcase new fabrics.
 I have been featured in 'Quiltmaker's 100 Blocks' magazine, Vol. 1,5, and 7 as well as Quiltmaker's 'Quilts From 100 Blocks', Vol. 1.

-You may purchase my patterns through my company, CPG Designs.
 I like to focus on the beginner student and my goal is to guide new quilters to stunning results.
 Many of my patterns are designed specifically to lead new quilters to express their creativity and improve their technique with confidence.
+However, while I still teach my patterns are no longer sold on the website but are available on request.

-Last year I exhibited some of my work with Mason Dixon Quilt Professionals Challenge (touring currently with the Mancuso shows), Shannon Shirley 'Celebrate The Day' exhibit and Renelda Pelduans-Harter 'Sheep Behaving Baaaadly', also traveling with the Sew Expo in addition with the Mancuso shows.
-It was a busy year!
+I have exhibited my work with Mason Dixon Quilt Professionals Challenges (touring with the Mancuso shows), Shannon Shirley's 'Celebrate The Day' exhibit and Renelda Pelduans-Harter 'Sheep Behaving Baaaadly', which traveled with the Sew Expo in addition with the Mancuso shows.
+I have had quilt pieces accepted in exhibits at the Houston International Quilt Show twice.

 My latest endeavor is a book called 'The Fiona Block - Sassy to Classy' is now available for sale, look for it in quilt shops or on Amazon.
+A perfect book for the beginner and for donation organization quilts.
 You may use 'Contact Us' for further information.

 Susan of Rink Communications says, " I am LOVING this book."